cloudbridgeuy/rargs/web/content/docs/usage/arguments.md

 > All `arguments`, `options`, `flags`, and other **Rargs** related runtime resources are prefixed with `rargs_` to prevent collisions with your script.

-After building this script you should be able to call the `greet` command like this:
+After building this script, you should be able to call the `greet` command like this:

 ```bash
 $ ./arguments greet "John Doe"